 UNESCO is the main partner of the 1 OCEAN Foundation, which it supports in its exploration missions.
-It is thus contributing to the United Nations Decade of the Ocean (2021-2030).
+The 1 OCEAN Project is part of the United Nations Decade of the Ocean (2021-2030).

 Since its creation in 1945, UNESCO has been committed to the Ocean.
 The institution contributes to the preservation of the marine environment through World Heritage sites and biosphere reserves.
 Through its educational activities, it also helps to raise awareness of environmental issues, and thus contributes to safeguarding the world's oceans.

 In 1960, UNESCO created the Intergovernmental Oceanographic Commission (IOC) to enable Member States to share their work and knowledge about the Ocean.
-Since 2021, the IOC of UNESCO has been leading the Decade of the Ocean (2021-2030).
+Since 2021, the IOC of UNESCO has been leading the Ocean Decade (2021-2030).
 This major programme for the Ocean aims to mobilize the scientific community, political decision-makers, companies and civil society around a common research and technological innovation programme.